 - You’re likely to have a shorter stay in hospital and reduced recovery time at home.

 However, there are also risks associated with trying for a vaginal birth after a caesarean delivery.
-The main ones are listed below.

 Ask your midwife or surgeon for more information about having a VBAC.

 Is there a limit to the number of caesarean deliveries I can have?